Uncertainty Principle from Operator Asymmetry

 In this work, we introduce a new paradigm that reframes quantum incompatibility itself.
 Instead of focusing on the state-dependent expectation of the commutator, we quantify the intrinsic, state-independent structural incompatibility between observables.
 This approach is deeply rooted in the operational framework of quantum resource theories \cite{Chitambar_2019_RMP, Gour_2025}, specifically the resource theory of asymmetry (RTA).
 In RTA, asymmetry is a resource that enables the breaking of a physical symmetry \cite{Marvian_2014_NC, Marvian_2016_PRA, Takagi_2022_PRL, Yamaguchi_2023_PRL}.
 We extend this logic from states to operators: the incompatibility of an observable $B$ with respect to $A$ is precisely its capacity to act as a resource for breaking the symmetry associated with $A$.
-As depicted in Fig.~\ref{fig:Fig_1}, we formalize this concept as the asymmetry norm, a state-independent measure of incompatibility.
+As depicted in Fig.~\ref{fig:Fig_1}, we formalize this concept as the incompatibility norm, a state-independent measure of incompatibility.

 This framework yields a new class of asymmetry-bounded uncertainty relations (AURs).
 Here, ``bounded'' emphasizes that the uncertainty product is constrained from below by a quantity determined by intrinsic quantum incompatibility.
 Our main contributions are threefold.
 First, we derive two families of general AURs (Thm.~\ref{Thm:AUR_I} and Thm.~\ref{Thm:AUR_II}).
 Second, as direct consequences, we obtain a Robertson-type variance-based uncertainty relation for pure states that can be significantly tighter than the standard bound (Cor.~\ref{Cor_I}), and a universally valid product-form uncertainty relation for the WYSI, which resolves a major open problem in quantum information theory (Cor.~\ref{Cor_II}).
 These results are summarized in Tab.~\ref{tab:compare_AUR}.
 Third, we demonstrate the practical utility of our framework by deriving tighter quantum speed limits (QSLs) [Eq.~\eqref{eq:QSLs}] for the dynamics of nearly conserved quantities, a crucial element in the study of non-equilibrium many-body systems.
+We also expand the horizon of this framework, detailing its applications in entanglement detection, quantum metrology, and quantum thermodynamics.
 Our work thus unifies concepts from quantum foundations, information theory, and many-body physics, providing a new perspective through which to view and quantify one of the most fundamental principles of quantum theory.